Bernard Coard: Teaching career

 He worked for two years as a schoolteacher in London and ran several youth organisations in South London.
-In 1971 he published a 50-page book How the West Indian Child Is Made Educationally Sub-normal in the British School System: The Scandal of the Black Child in Schools in Britain.
-The book explained that British schools had a pervasive bias toward treating white children as normal, which led to black children being labelled as "educationally subnormal" (learning-disabled).
+In 1971, he published a 50-page booklet How the West Indian Child Is Made Educationally Sub-normal in the British School System: The Scandal of the Black Child in Schools in Britain.
+It explained that British schools had a pervasive bias toward treating white children as normal, which led to black children being labeled as "educationally subnormal" (learning-disabled).
 Coard wrote:

 The [black] children are therefore made neurotic about their race and culture.
 Some become behaviour problems as a result.
 They become resentful and bitter at being told their language is second-rate, and their history and culture is non-existent; that they hardly exist at all, except by the grace of whites.

 Coard's thesis was widely cited, even long after his revolutionary career, as a summary of the role of institutional racism in the relationship between race and intelligence.
 In 2005, it was republished as the central article in the collection Tell it Like it is: How Our Schools Fail Black Children.
-A 2021 BBC One documentary Subnormal: A British Scandal describes the events surrounding the racism of a leaked school report, leading to the publication of Coard's book.
-Produced/directed by Lyttanya Shannon, and executive produced by Steve McQueen, the film features interviews with people who were put into ESN schools, and activists, academics and psychologists and others who worked to expose the scandal at the time, such as Gus John, Waveney Bushell, as well as with Coard.
-He concluded that, 50 years after the ESN scandal was exposed, "the substance ... of the educational suppression of Caribbean-origin children remains".
+A 2021 BBC One documentary entitled Subnormal: A British Scandal describes the events surrounding the racism of a leaked school report, leading to the publication of Coard's booklet.
+Produced/directed by Lyttanya Shannon, and executive produced by Steve McQueen, the film features interviews with people who were put into ESN schools, and activists, academics and psychologists and others who worked to expose the scandal at the time, such as Gus John and Waveney Bushell.
+In a 2021 article, Coard concluded that, 50 years after the ESN scandal was exposed, "the substance ... of the educational suppression of Caribbean-origin children remains".

-After completing his doctorate at Sussex, Coard moved to Trinidad, where he was a visiting lecturer at the Institute of International Relations at the University of the West Indies at St. Augustine, Trinidad and Tobago, from 1972 to 1974.
-He also lectured from 1974 to 1976 at the Mona, Jamaica, campus of the University of the West Indies.
+After completing his doctorate at Sussex, Coard moved to Trinidad.
+From 1972 to 1974, he was a visiting lecturer at the Institute of International Relations in the University of the West Indies at St. Augustine, Trinidad and Tobago.
+He also lectured from 1974 to 1976 at the Mona, Jamaica campus of the University of the West Indies.
 During his stay in Jamaica, he joined the communist Worker's Liberation League and helped draft the League's manifesto.